 Backsplashes not only protect walls from splatters and damage, but they also add a design element that has an enormous impact on the look of the entire room.
 Installing a real tile backsplash is a pricey prospect, however, and due to the complexity and mess that’s involved, many people don’t consider it a DIY project.
-For those who want a decorative backsplash but aren’t ready to hire a professional tile setter, now there’s another option.
+For those who want a decorative stick-tile backsplash but aren’t ready to hire a professional tile setter, now there’s another option.

 Peel-and-stick backsplashes are made from a variety of materials, including water-resistant vinyl with realistic-looking 3D images, hardened silica gel tiles that look and feel like a textured tile surface, and even real mosaic tiles made from thin natural materials, such as mother-of-pearl.
 They come in a variety of attractive designs and closely resemble their natural tile counterparts.
 Plus, they’re 100 percent DIY-friendly: Just peel off the backing and position the backsplash on the wall.
 The best peel-and-stick backsplash is also super-low maintenance—just wipe with a damp rag to clean.

 - BEST OVERALL: Art3d 10-Sheet Peel-and-Stick Backsplash

 - BEST BANG FOR THE BUCK: Yancorp 18-Inch by 120-Inch Stone Brick Wallpaper

 - UPGRADE PICK: Art3d Peel-and-Stick Kitchen Backsplash Tiles

 - BEST FOR BATHROOMS: Tic Tac Tiles 10-Sheet Peel-and-Stick Backsplash

 - BEST CERAMIC LOOK: InHome Tuscan Peel-and-Stick Backsplash